 But if pressed to name exactly how cycling improves your overall health and fitness levels, even the most ardent cyclists of you might struggle.
 So we’ve done it for you, by wrapping up the 7 ways that indoor bike trainers can truly transform your health below.

 Help you lose weight

 Obesity is becoming a global epidemic, and the associated health consequences such as diabetes and heart disease kill hundreds of people every day.
 Indoor training is one of the best ways to shed pounds, especially during those off-season months when we often pick up a few extra pounds.
-To burn even more calories, try high-intensity interval training, or just read this post for tips on how to use your trainer to shed some weight.
+To burn even more calories, try high-intensity interval training, or just read this post for killer weight-loss tips or this post for tips on how to use your trainer to shed some weight.

 Recuperate from injury